The-Affair-Magazine/theaffairmag/_posts/2021-05-31-living-with-bipolar-disorder.md

 layout: post
 title: "Living with Bipolar Disorder"
 author: "Alda Nasywa"
-image: images/post-images/may-2021/Living with Bipolar Disorder.png
+image: /images/post-images/may-2021/Living with Bipolar Disorder.png
-excerpt: "Have you ever thought about what a bipolar would feel?
-Of course, everyone has had a bad and sweet mood.
-It's common for everyone, isn't it?
-Of course, it is, but it's different from the bipolar person.
-They often experience drastic changes in their moods, ones that conflict with a voice that was in their head.

-Then what kind of mood does a bipolar have?
+excerpt: "What kind of mood does a bipolar have?
 What are some tips for them to solve it?
-And what if our closest relative has Bipolar Disorder?
-Read through and you will find the answer!"
+And what if our closest relative has Bipolar Disorder?"
 category: "Lifestyle"
 ---